-St. Devote Day is a public holiday in Monaco, celebrated on January 27 each year.
-The holiday is in honour of St. Devote, the patron saint of the country who was killed during the persecutions of Diocletian and Maxmilian.
+St. Devote Day is a public holiday in Monaco, celebrated on 27 January each year.
+The holiday is in honour of St. Devote, the patron saint of the country who was killed during the persecutions of Diocletian and Maxmilian in the 4th century CE.

 |2017||27 Jan||Fri||Saint Dévote's Day|